Below are frequently asked background check questions and answers that a District Staff and local Board of Directors should be aware of.

 Does this initiative also apply to those individuals that assist the manager and coaches at practices or games?

 Yes.
-Any individual who provides regular service to the league and/or who has repetitive access to or contact with players or teams must fill out the Volunteer Application, provide a copy of a government issued photo ID, and go through the background check process.
+Any individual who provides regular service to the league and/or who has repetitive access to or contact with players or teams must fill out the Volunteer Application or use the JDP Quickapp which is stored on the JDP database, provide a copy of a government issued photo ID, and go through the background check process.

 When should local leagues begin to conduct background checks on volunteers and hired workers?